Teaching

 a) Introductory courses

-Since usually not all skills and interdisciplinary knowledge required for a successful Ph.D. thesis work within the Graduate School are included in the curriculum of the diploma in Germany (and drs or ir title in Holland, respectively), introductory courses will be offered that cover the relevant areas of the disciplines involved here.
-They are integrated in the M.Sc. curriculum of the Universität Oldenburg and Graduate School for Behavioural and Cognitive Neuroscience in Groningen, respectively.
-Each student will be requested to take one introductory course from his/her own discipline as well as at least one introductory course from the respective neighbouring disciplines.
-Topics of the introductory courses in the different areas (integrated in the master programs at Oldenburg and Groningen) are as follows (teaching staff from the InterGK given in brackets):
+Since usually not all skills and interdisciplinary knowledge required for a successful Ph.D. thesis work within the Graduate School were included in the curriculum of the diploma in Germany (and drs or ir title in Holland, respectively), introductory courses were offered that covered the relevant areas of the disciplines involved here.
+They were integrated in the M.Sc. curriculum of the Universität Oldenburg and Graduate School for Behavioural and Cognitive Neuroscience in Groningen, respectively.
+Each student was requested to take one introductory course from his/her own discipline as well as at least one introductory course from the respective neighbouring disciplines.
+Topics of the introductory courses in the different areas (integrated in the master programs at Oldenburg and Groningen) were as follows (teaching staff from the InterGK given in brackets):

 • Neurobiology (sensory physiology, neurobiochemistry, molecular neurobiology, neuroanatomy, electrophysiology): Weiler, Klump, Mouritsen, Kretzberg